Sreeram5678/SCreenshot-To-Text-Extractor/PROJECT_SUMMARY.md

 ## Project Status: ✅ COMPLETED AND DEPLOYED TO GITHUB

 Your Screenshot to Text Extractor project has been successfully organized, cleaned up, and deployed to GitHub!
+The project now uses a simple contact-based licensing approach.

 ## What Was Accomplished